INGEOTEC/text_models/docs/source/place.rst

 one uses the weekday, and the other uses a clustering algorithm, particularly k-means.
-The text_models library has two classes; one computes the percentage using weekday information, namely :py:class:`text_models.MobilityWeekday`, and the other using a clustering algorithm, i.e., :py:class:`text_models.MobilityCluster`.
+The text_models library has two classes; one computes the percentage using weekday information, namely :py:class:`text_models.place.MobilityWeekday`, and the other using a clustering algorithm, i.e., :py:class:`text_models.place.MobilityCluster`.
 The following code computes the percentage using the weekday information; the code is similar to the one used to produce the previous figure being the only difference the class used.